-- Fonts in e-books can be resized suit individual readers;
+- Fonts in e-books can be resized to suit individual readers

 - Some e-books contain not only text and images but also links to audio, video and further rich content.
-The different levels on which a student can interact with an e-book cater for the many different learning styles of our boys;
+The different ways that a student can interact with an e-book cater for the many different learning styles of our boys

 - Boys will no longer lose their textbooks!

 - As far as supplementary material goes, the boys’ libraries are as big as their memory space